siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Select Insert Into

-This allows you to insert a new record to the database table with the attribtue values you define in the select section.
+This allows you to insert a new record to the database table with the attribute values you define in the `select` section.

 **Syntax**